 In the end, when comparing Substack vs Medium, both prove to be decent writing platforms.

 If you love writing and have a lot to say, you could consider signing up for either.

 Both platforms have a growing number of paying subscribers.
 And as long as you're able to produce quality content and discuss topics people care about, you can make a pretty good living between the two platforms as a freelance writer.

 There are alternatives with better scalability though.
 For example, you could start a niche blog site with WordPress and monetize it with ads and affiliate links.

-You can learn how to do this by checking out the latest niche site public case study by Niche Pursuits founder Spencer Haws.
+You can learn how to start your own blog by checking out the latest niche site public case study by Niche Pursuits founder Spencer Haws.

-But if you're really curious about Medium and Substack, you could just sign up for both and give them a try for a few months.
+But if you're really curious about Medium and Substack, you could just sign up for both, start writing and give them a try for a few months.
 They're both free to post so you have nothing to lose.
 And who knows, maybe you'll build a thriving community of happy customers.

 Want to learn step-by-step how I built my Niche Site Empire up to a full-time income?